Nah — that isn’t a typo. Or a weird title to grab your attention.

 But the difference is now I know how to fight those thoughts and feelings and resist the urge to purge.

-Around the end of 2015, I frequently dabbled with the thought of going vegan.
+Anyways, how does going vegan play into this survival of my eating disorder?
+Well, around the end of 2015, I frequently dabbled with the thought of going vegan.

 I often made recipes that lacked animal by-products, as well as meat, and read about the health benefits of a plant-based lifestyle.